SimonShamusRiley/HGSB/README.md

-# HGSB: The Companion Package to *A Hitchiker's Guide to Statistics in Biology*
+# HGSB: The Companion Package to *A Hitchhiker's Guide to Statistics in Biology*
 ### By Stephen R. Bowley, Edzard van Santen, Simon Riley & Ruth Hummel

 To be published later this year by Wiley and the ASA-CSA-SSSA.
 Stay tuned for updates!